rooklift/disorderBook/README.md

 ## Non-features

-* DisorderBook does not serve traffic directly, except to clients on the same host.
+* DisorderBook does not serve traffic directly, except to clients on the same host
-* DisorderBook does not speak TLS.
+* DisorderBook does not speak TLS

 If you want either of these features, put it behind a reverse proxy like NGINX.